 Cuf earned his PhD in Psychology from Boston College and made history in 2006 as the first African American and first person of color to be President of AHP since its founding.
-He is a tenured Professor and Past Dean, of the College of Public and Community Service at University of Massachusetts-Boston, and currently serves as the college’s first Human Service Internship Coordinator.
+He is a tenured Full Professor and Past Dean, of the College of Public and Community Service at University of Massachusetts-Boston (UMB), and currently serves as Human Services Program Director and Human Service Internship Coordinator at UMB's College of Liberal Arts.
 Additionally he is a co-founder of two visionary organizations (Interculture, Inc. and Association in Human Understanding), is co-founder of Massachusetts’ historic Commonwealth Diversity Fellows Program, has been a clinical practitioner for over thirty-five years; is a human relations, multicultural, and organizational development consultant and workshop facilitator; is an Associate Editor of the Journal of Humanistic Psychology; and is a published author of books, articles, and other writings (e.g., A New Perspective on Race and Color; Transitions in Consciousness from an African American Perspective; and Innovative Approaches to Education and Community Service).
-His newest book, scheduled to be released in July 2014 is entitled Evolving The Human Race Game.
+His newest, award-winning book, originally released in July 2014 & republished in 2017 is titled Evolving The Human Race Game.
 In his free time, Cuf enjoys dancing, biking, skating, movies, kayaking, sports (particularly basketball & football), traveling, and other eclectic activities.

 Robert grew up in a family headed by two holistic M.D.'s, so he came by his interest in humanistic psychology honestly.
 He graduated from Johnston College in 1978 with a Master of Arts in Humanistic and Transpersonal Psychology, and subsequently founded the nonprofit Human Potential Center in Austin, Texas in 1986.
 He is currently Executive Director of the Center, where he leads workshops and works with clients to help them embrace and live into the person they really want to be.
 He has presented thousands of workshops nationally and internationally, and recently presented a plenary workshop on self-esteem at the annual International Human Learning Resources Network conference, which is based on Virginia Satir's work.